obidose/obidose-paperless-ngx-bulletproof/README.md

 ## Bulletproof CLI

 `bulletproof` now manages **multiple** Paperless‑ngx instances.
-Running it with no arguments launches an instance overview showing status and backup schedules.
+Running it with no arguments launches an overview showing status and backup schedules.

 From the menu you can:

+- Back up one instance or all at once
-- Add new instances from scratch or existing snapshots
+- Add new instances from scratch or by cloning an existing snapshot (remote backups are listed so you don’t need to remember names)
-- Back up all instances at once, or dive into a specific instance to start/stop, back up, restore, rename, or delete it
+- Explore backup folders, inspect snapshots, and verify their integrity before restoring
 - Start or stop every instance, or wipe them all (remote backups remain)
-- Drop into a per‑instance menu for upgrades, logs, and scheduling
+- Drop into a per‑instance menu for upgrades, logs, scheduling, restore, rename, or delete

 Manual backups still prompt for **Full** or **Incremental** when no mode is provided.